Scripter17/url-cleaner/README.md

 The default config is intended to always obey the following rules:

 - "Meaningful semantic changes"<sup>[definition?]</sup> should only ever occur as a result of a flag being enabled.
-    - Insignificant details like the navbar amazon listings have full of links to item categories being slightly different are, as previously stated, insignificant.
+    - Insignificant details like the navbar amazon listings have full of links to item categories being slightly different are insignificant.
 - URLs that are "semantically valid"<sup>[definition?]</sup> shouldn't ever throw an error.
     - URLs that aren't semantically valid also shouldn't ever throw an error but that is generally less important.
     - URLs that are semantically valid should never change semantics and/or become semantically invalid.
-        - URLs that are semantically invalid may become semantically valid if there is an obvious way to do so (re: `unmangle` flag).
+        - URLs that are semantically invalid may become semantically valid if there is an obvious way to do so.
+See the `unmangle` flag for details.
 - Outside of long (>10)/infinite redirects/shortlinks, it should always be idempotent.
+- Outside of redirect sites changing behavior, netowork connectivity issues, or other similarly difficult thing to guarantee determinism for, it should always be deterministic.
 - The `command` and `debug` features, as well as any features starting with `experiment-`/`experimental-` are never expected to be enabled.
     The `command` feature is enabled by default for convenience but, for situations where untrusted/user-provided configs have a chance to be run, should be disabled.
-- All caching is expected to be deterministic.
-    - Also the rest of the default config is expected to be deterministic but when nothing's being cached corrections don't cause problems.
-    - Usually redirect links don't randomly change (looking at you, goo.gl).
-    - The `onion-location` flag does throw a minor wrench into this but whatever.

 Currently no guarantees are made, though when the above rules are broken it is considered a bug and I'd appreciate being told about it.